NickCMoore/harmonia-sinfonia/TESTING.md

 ### User Story Testing

 The following table provides a detailed overview of the testing performed for each user story to ensure that the platform meets all requirements and provides a seamless user experience.
-The tests were performed by an independent user (aside from the Admin User Story testing)
+The tests were performed by an independent user (aside from the Admin User Story testing).
+Feedback comments have been left as received.

 ### New Visitors (EPIC A)